Mojtaba-Alehosseini/NLP/README.md

-# NLP
+# Natural Language Processing
-+ Basic topic identification based on database from Isna.
++ extracting the main topic of news from Isna database